mayurnagrale/obsidian-git-sync/CSharp Concepts/Basics.md

+**Difference between Collection and Generics** :
+- Collection : Collections are way to store organize data.
+- We get Arrays, List, Queue.
+-
+- Generics : Generics are way to create  template for a class or method.
+- Using templates we can make our class of method more flexible and reusable.

 **Lazy Loading** :
 - In c# we often use lazy loading to defer the initialization of the object or data until it is needed.
 - this is useful when we are dealing with large dataset or expensive resource.